 Nowadays everything seems to be about ‘storytelling’ in every context you can imagine.
-In the end there is the risk of becoming an empty slogan.
+In the end, there is the risk of becoming an empty slogan.
 No matter what, we will stick to this concept of storytelling.
 Why?
 Because for us storytelling has always been our main focus since we started our business back in the Dutch summer of 2012.

 So, what does this all mean in our case, ‘storytelling photography’?
 Actually, it is exactly these two words, without any pretentious explanation.
 We tell your story in both words and images.
-Probably, this may be still a bit too vague to you and therefore we invite you to have a look at the ‘fragments’ on this website.
+Probably, this maybe still a bit too vague to you and therefore we invite you to have a look at the ‘fragments’ on this website.

 As you might expect, our reportages are more short term.
 We cover all kinds of events.
 Its history always plays an important part in this.
 Festive fiestas in Spain, a corporate event in the Dutch city of Schiedam or Europe’s largest radio fair in Germany: there is always a story to tell based on an interesting piece of history.

-For us it’s all about capturing the true feeling of the day(s).
+For us, it’s all about capturing the true feeling of the day(s).
 Not a business like registration, but the excitement and the decisive moments.
 For instance, a demonstration of handicapped in Washington DC is more than a series of nice pictures.
 It’s also about talking to the organizers and participants.
 We listen to their strong opinions and motives.
-Only then can we present the authentic story in all its exciting glory.
+Only then can we present an authentic story in all its exciting glory.
 Our work is an homage to diverse authenticity in this more and more homogeneous world.

 It’s very difficult to show a price tag at ‘storytelling photography à la us’.
-Customization is the key word.
+Customization is the keyword.
 After having got a crystal clear idea of your wishes, it will not surprise you that we are very willing to offer you a free quotation.
 You can contact us through our, surprise, contact form on this site or you can email us at firstname.lastname@example.org.

-This site offers you an ultra short portion of our portfolio.
-On Flickr you can have a look at our full body of work.
+This site offers you an ultra-short portion of our portfolio.
+On Flickr, you can have a look at our full body of work.
 Over 30.000 pictures, very conveniently ordered into albums:

 Anat Kroon: https://www.flickr.com/photos/anat_kroon/albums